It might be the smallest room in the house but it’s one of my favourites in terms of how the different materials and design elements came together!

 My tile choice did our tiler’s head in (you may recall he called me ‘Sheeba wife’ which is no compliment in Korean!) but I’m super happy with the results.
 We carried the tile up the wall of the basin too until it meets the timber shelf and above the shelf is a mirror to the ceiling, making the space feel larger.

 I found the porcelain pendant light with the help of a reader (thanks Jane!) which was handmade in Germany.
 The faceted shape really complements the geometric pattern of the tiles.
+I bought the pendant light on Etsy which is a great place to look for unique, handmade items.

 Unlike our ensuite and downstairs bathroom, this toilet doesn’t have an in-wall cistern because there is a brick retaining wall behind the toilet and I didn’t want to reduce the size of the space by building the wall out.